 Click here to learn how to make sure your older horse’s diet is sufficient for winter.

 That number is still well below the recommendation of an omega-6:omega-3 ratio of less than 10:1 for people.
-However, the recommended ratio for horses has not yet been confirmed—this is because we’ve seen conflicting results in studies on the effects that omega-3 fatty acid supplementation has on reducing inflammation and enhancing cell-mediated immunity, especially in horses with chronic inflammatory diseases like arthritis, heaves and obesity.
+However, the recommended ratio for horses has not yet been confirmed.
+This is because we’ve seen conflicting results in studies on the effects that omega-3 fatty acid supplementation has on reducing inflammation and enhancing cell-mediated immunity.
+This is especially true in horses with chronic inflammatory diseases like arthritis, heaves and obesity.

 Carey Williams, PhD